evolutics/haskell-formatter/README.rst

         let: 4       # Declarations in "let" expressions.
         where: 6     # Declarations in "where" clauses.
         onside: 2    # Continuation lines which would otherwise be offside.

+    # Decides which parts of the code to sort.
+    order:
+        # Sequence of import declarations.
+        import_declarations: true

+        # Entities of import lists.
+        import_entities: true

 Related Projects
 ================